Renormalization-group equations of the LEFT at two loops: dimension-five effects: Nuisance operators in gauge theories

 \section{Nuisance operators in gauge theories}

-In this section, we discuss some well-known properties of redundant operators.
+In this section, we discuss some well-known properties of so-called nuisance operators.
+These operators do not contribute to observables and hence they are redundant.
 In Sect.~\ref{sec:NuisanceGeneralities}, we review the different types of operators in gauge theories.
 In Sect.~\ref{sec:EOMOperators}, we illustrate the case of gauge-invariant operators that vanish by the EOM with an abelian example, recalling the connection to field redefinitions and the reason why the redundant operators do not contribute to the $S$-matrix.
 In Sect.~\ref{sec:ClassIIbNuisance}, we extend the discussion to BRST-exact gauge-variant operators.
 We will later use these properties to show how the counterterms of physical operators can be obtained from an off-shell calculation without insertion of redundant operators.